Your Dedicated Workers’ Comp Attorneys

 How much do workers comp lawyers charge in New York?

 In New York, workers’ compensation lawyers typically operate on a contingency fee basis, meaning they get paid only if you win your case or secure a settlement.
 The fee is generally a percentage of the benefits or settlement you receive, and this percentage is often regulated by the New York State Workers’ Compensation Board.
 As of my last update in September 2021, fees usually range from 10% to 20% of your award or settlement.
-It’s important to note that these fees must be approved by the Workers’ Compensation Board to ensure they are reasonable for the services provided.
+It’s important to note that these fees must be approved by the board to make certain they are reasonable for the services provided.
 Before engaging legal services, it’s wise to have a transparent discussion about the fee structure to understand fully the financial commitments involved.

 What to expect at a workers comp hearing in NY?